-We have previously covered how to save Windows Spotlight pictures and how to download all Windows Spotlight pictures but many users are interested in knowing the actual location where a Spotlight picture was taken.
+We have previously covered how to save Windows Spotlight pictures and how to download all Windows Spotlight pictures, but many users are interested in knowing the actual location where a Spotlight picture was taken.

-Up until the release of Windows 10 Anniversary Update, there was no official or correct way to know where a Windows Spotlight picture was taken.
+Up until the release of the Windows 10 Anniversary Update, there was no proper or correct way to know where a Windows Spotlight picture was taken.
 Microsoft has been listening to user feedback since the early days of Windows 10 and has finally added a way to know where Windows 10 Spotlight pictures where taken.

 If you’re running Windows 10 with Anniversary Update (version 1607 or above), you can simply hover the mouse cursor on “Like what you see?” text on the upper right of the lock screen to know the location where the current Windows Spotlight picture was captured.
 Simple as that!